 Zucchini is just the tip of the iceberg when it comes to the world of spiralizing.
-It’s great as a spaghetti substitute, topped with tomato sauce and parmesan cheese, but there’s more you can do with the spiralizer – and we’re not just talking about sweet potato curly fries (although those are delicious, too).
+It’s great as a spaghetti substitute, topped with tomato sauce and parmesan cheese(Opens in a new window) or herbed and served with grilled scallops, but there’s more you can do with the spiralizer – and we’re not just talking about sweet potato curly fries (although those are delicious, too).
 Spiralizing allows you to incorporate fruits and vegetables into your meal in an unconventional, fun way.

 Cauliflower can easily be transformed into a rice alternative with your spiralizer.
 Our technique?
 We use the green spaghetti-cut blade and stick a chopstick in the core of the cauliflower to stabilize it while cranking.
 Add some chopped veggies, scramble an egg, and drizzle soy sauce on it for a cauliflower fried rice.